gpaOliveira/saucedemo-playwright/README.md

 Depending on the project needs, one may want to use a particular TS Config when you are using experimental or very recent features of TypeScript.

-For such cases the recommendation is to [manually compile the tests](https://playwright.dev/docs/test-typescript#manually-compile-tests-with-typescript)
+For such cases the recommendation is to [manually compile the tests TS files](https://playwright.dev/docs/test-typescript#manually-compile-tests-with-typescript).
+When doing that, is important to also copy over JSON files (see how we added a `include` on `./tsconfig.json`) and the `.env` file (which we `cp` manually).

+For such cases, the `npm run test` and `npm run debug` and `npm run screenshot` are already all reading from where the compiled code goes (a folder named `tests-out`).

 ### Linting